Balti Masala can be used in any curry house style curry.

 - Vinegar and vegetable oil

-- Place the seeds, cloves, cinnamon and peppercorns in a dry frying pan and dry fry over medium heat until the spices begin to smoke lightly.
-Be careful not to burn them!
+- Place the seeds, cloves, cinnamon and peppercorns in a dry frying pan and dry fry over medium heat until warm to the touch and fragrant but not yet smoking.

 - Place these spices along with all the leaves in a spice grinder or pestle and mortar and grind to a fine powder.